BrettBarrientes/BrettBarrientes/Bio.md

 - 👋 Hi, I’m @BrettBarrientes
-- 👀 I’m interested in IT specifically in Network Automation.
+- 👀 I’m interested in IT specifically in Python Automation.
 - 🌱 I’m currently learning Python & Linux to expand my knowledge.
 - 💞️ I’m certified in CompTIA A+ & Netowrk+.